Dinesh Gupta: The battle of Writers' Building

 The association targeted Lt Col NS Simpson, the Inspector General of Prisons, who was infamous for his mistreatment of the prisoners in the jails.
 The revolutionaries decided not only to murder him, but also to strike terror in British colonial circles by launching an attack on the Secretariat Building - the Writers' Building in the Dalhousie Square in Kolkata.

 On 8 December 1930, Dinesh, along with Benoy Basu and Badal Gupta, dressed in European costume, entered the Writers' Building and shot dead Simpson.
 Nearby police started firing at them in response.
 What ensued was a brief gunfight between the three young revolutionaries and the police.
 Some other officers, like Twynam, Prentice, and Nelson, suffered injuries during the shooting.

 Soon, police overpowered them.
 However, the three did not wish to be arrested.
 Badal Gupta took Potassium cyanide, while Benoy and Dinesh shot themselves with their own revolvers.
 Benoy was taken to the hospital, where he died on 13 December 1930.

 The trial and hanging

 However, Dinesh survived the near-fatal injury.
 He was convicted and sentenced to death.

 While in Alipore Jail, he wrote letters to his sister.
 He was hanged on 7 July 1931 at Alipore Jail.
-Soon after that, Kanailal Bhattacharjee took revenge for the hanging by killing Mr. Galik (the judge of the Dinesh Gupta case) on 27 July 1931.
+Soon after that, Kanailal Bhattacharjee took revenge for the hanging by killing Judge Ralph Reynolds Garlick (the judge of the Dinesh Gupta case) on 27 July 1931.